 The Eastern suburbs of Sydney offers many cycling opportunities and attracts a lot of cyclists.
 Riding around and staying away from cars is difficult, hopefully this page will help you out.
 The easier way is just to ride early Saturday or Sunday morning before everyone heads out for morning coffee.
 Jump to read about La Perouse and other southern rides in the east and for Darling Harbour, the city, Sydney Park and Glebe.

-Everyone rides the 4km loop at Centennial Park.
+Everyone rides the 4km loop (see pics) at Centennial Park.
 Its great because you don’t have to stop often and you have 4m of bike zone.
 Best place to start your cycling in Sydney’s East.
 Lets see the park, how to get there and all the others places people ride to in the Eastern Suburbs.

 Centennial loop has one important feature, you don’t have to stop, just go around and around.
-Here are photos of people riding the inner circle, nothing more to say.
+Its time to roll.